 A study of the management process in hospitality operations, focusing on the managerial functions of planning, organizing, coordinating, staffing, directing, controlling, and evaluating to bring about organizational effectiveness.
 Scenarios, case studies, and role playing exercises typical of the hospitality industry have been developed to reinforce principles.
 (3 lec hrs.)

-HosT 293V-Cooperative Vocational Education (variable)
+HosT 293V-Hospitality Internship (1-3)